Predictions for the 2014 Nobel Prize in ChemistryOctober 8th, 2014

 1. This rundown is meant to approximate fair odds (without a built-in vig).
 In case you don’t know how this way of reporting odds works, the listed numbers (“m-n”) mean the associated entry has an expected probabilty to win of n/(m+n).
 Thus, 4-1 odds equates to a 20% expectation of winning.
 If your pick wins at 4-1 and you’ve bet $1, you get paid $5 ($4 + your $1 bet back) minus the house’s vig.

 4. Let me know if anyone on this list is dead.
 (It’s important, because awards are not made posthumously.)

-5. I think it’s too early for any nanotechnology prize to an academic.
+6. I still think it’s too early for any nanotechnology prize to an academic.
 What is the crowning achievement of this field?
-It’s also too early for a solar energy prize (e.g., for DSSCs).
+I also still think it is too early for a solar energy prize (e.g., for DSSCs).
 The winners of this prize will be the scientists who solve the world’s consumable energy problem, or at least make a solid dent in it.

-7. The last five prizes have gone biological (GPCRs), physical/materials (quasicrystals), organic (organopalladium chemistry), biological (ribosome), and biological (GFP).
-It has been a long time since something distinctly inorganic won, unless you are going to count organopalladium (2010) or Grubbs/Schrock (2005).
+8. The last five prizes have gone theoretical/computational, biological (GPCRs), physical/materials (quasicrystals), organic (organopalladium chemistry), and biological (ribosome).
+It has still been a long time since something distinctly inorganic won, unless you are going to count organopalladium (2010) or Grubbs/Schrock (2005).
 Perhaps inorganic is due?
-Would they really give it to biologists again?

 9. A quick look at the 2014 Nobel Committee reveals somewhat of a physical slant, in my opinion.
 I think that could possibly bode well for the laser people.